ProtopointLLC/bodybytes-firmware/docs/openwrt.md

 **`BODYBYTES_PACKAGES`** (both profiles):

+- `kmod-mmc-mtk` + `block-mount` + `kmod-fs-ext4` - kernel MMC driver, block device automount daemon, and ext4 filesystem support; required for eMMC operation.
+- `uboot-envtools` - provides `fw_printenv`/`fw_setenv`; `ubootenv_add_mtd` in `02_network` configures `/etc/fw_env.config` at runtime. `fw_printenv` is copied into the sysupgrade ramfs via `RAMFS_COPY_BIN`.
 - `openssh-sftp-server` + `rsync` - needed in recovery to transfer a sysupgrade image into the device before flashing.
 - `avahi-daemon` - advertises `bodybytes.local` via mDNS; useful in recovery where the user has no easy way to find the device IP.
 - `e2fsprogs` - `e2fsck`/`resize2fs`/`tune2fs` for ext4 maintenance on the data partition and for `mkfs.ext4` after `parted` creates partitions in recovery.
 - `lsblk` - inspects block device layout, partition labels, and mount points.
+- `dtc` - device tree compiler; included for on-device DTS/DTB debugging.
+- `iperf3` - network throughput benchmarking; run `iperf3 -s` on device, `iperf3 -c bodybytes.local` from a client to measure WiFi throughput under load.
 - `-wpad-basic-mbedtls wpad-openssl` - swaps the subtarget default for the full WPA supplicant/hostapd build with OpenSSL; required for WPA3 (SAE) and 802.11r.
 The MT7628AN mt76 driver sets `IEEE80211_HW_MFP_CAPABLE` via the shared mt76 framework (`mac80211.c:476`), confirming hardware 802.11w support.
 - `-swconfig` - removes the `swconfig` Ethernet switch configuration tool from the image. `swconfig` is in the mt76x8 subtarget `DEFAULT_PACKAGES` for the many mt76x8 boards that have an internal switch, but bodybytes disables both `&ethernet` and `&esw` in the DTS.
 The kernel driver never probes, so `swconfig` would find no switch to configure — it is dead weight.
 - `luci-ssl-openssl` - LuCI collection package that pulls in `luci-light`, `libustream-openssl`, and `openssl-util`.
 Enables HTTPS for the LuCI web interface; uhttpd listens on both port 80 (HTTP, redirects to HTTPS) and port 443.
 OpenSSL is already in the image from `wpad-openssl` so this adds only the ustream TLS glue and the `openssl` tool used for certificate generation.
 Replaces `libustream-mbedtls` as the ustream TLS backend.
+- `luci-app-ttyd` - web terminal in LuCI; provides browser-based shell access without SSH, critical once the device is implanted and serial is inaccessible.
+Included in both profiles so recovery also has a web terminal.

 **Main profile only:**

+- `travelmate` + `luci-app-travelmate` - WiFi roaming/uplink manager; allows the device to connect to an upstream WiFi network while simultaneously hosting its own AP.
 - `samba4-server` + `luci-app-samba4` - SMB file sharing; compatible with Windows, macOS, iOS, and Android.
-- `luci-app-statistics` + `collectd-mod-{cpu,load,memory,disk,interface,iwinfo,tcpconns,processes}` - system, storage, WiFi, and TCP connection metrics in LuCI. `collectd-mod-ping` is excluded - the device has no upstream internet connection and is a local-only AP.
+- `luci-app-statistics` + `collectd-mod-{cpu,load,memory,disk,interface,iwinfo,tcpconns,processes}` - system, storage, WiFi, and TCP connection metrics in LuCI. `collectd-mod-ping` is excluded - upstream connectivity is not guaranteed (travelmate manages it opportunistically), so ping round-trip metrics would be meaningless or missing during periods without an upstream WiFi connection.
-- `iperf3` - network throughput benchmarking; run `iperf3 -s` on device, `iperf3 -c bodybytes.local` from a client to measure WiFi throughput under load.
-- `luci-app-ttyd` - web terminal in LuCI; provides browser-based shell access without SSH, critical once the device is implanted and serial is inaccessible.
 - `luci-app-nlbwmon` - per-client bandwidth tracking in LuCI.

 **Recovery profile only:**